 Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office.
-In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
-Receivables and payables in the statement of financial position are shown inclusive of GST.
+In these circumstances the Receivables and payables in the statement of financial position are shown inclusive of GST.